What is Financial Distress?

 Of course, many times, a company suffers financial distress as a result of failures by management.
 Top executives may overextend the company financially by borrowing money to fund growth.
 If the borrowed money does not lead to increased revenues or profits quickly enough, then the company may begin to struggle to meet its debt payments.

 Bad decisions related to marketing or pricing can also lead to financial distress for a company.
-An expensive advertising campaign that doesn’t work or changes to a product or pricing that leads to a loss in sales are other potential causes of financial distress.
+An expensive advertising campaign that doesn’t work or ineffective changes to a product or pricing structure that leads to a loss in sales are other potential causes of financial distress.
 Such missteps can be made by even the most successful companies.

 Consider as an example Coca-Cola Company’s introduction in 1995 of a new beverage product, “New Coke,” which was a disaster for the blue-chip company.
 Consumers utterly rejected the new product, and it led to a severe drop in revenue, as some bottlers even refused to carry New Coke.
 However, it’s interesting to note that when Coca-Cola abandoned New Coke and reintroduced “Coca-Cola Classic,” its sales soared to new heights.